jevko/writing/2022-01-20-jevko-grammar.md

 Char = %x0-5a / %x5c / %x5e-5f / %x61-10ffff
 ```

-It matches the same strings as the low-level grammar, except that it produces useful parse trees.
+It matches the same strings as the low-level grammar, except that it produces parse trees which have useful structure.

 ## Getting from the low level to the high level grammar